VIDEO TUTORIAL:

 For this tutorial, we made two size 40 belts, with a total length of 111 cm.
 The black belt is 30 mm wide and the tan London belt is 34 mm wide.

-Tip (if you have to create a lot of belts): create belt length markers in your workshop to save time and gain precision.
+Tip (if you have to create a lot of belts): create belt length markers in your workshop to save time and improve accuracy.

 4. HOW TO WORK THE BELT END?